krishnamali1101/temp/README.md

+Here’s a short and professional last working day message you can use to inform your team and managers:

+---

+**Subject:** Thank You and Goodbye

+Dear Team/Managers,

+Today marks my last working day at [Company Name].
+It has been an incredible journey working alongside such talented and supportive individuals.
+I deeply appreciate the guidance, collaboration, and learning opportunities you all have provided.

+I will always cherish the experiences and memories from this role.
+Please feel free to reach out to me at [your personal email/LinkedIn link] if you wish to stay in touch.

+Wishing you all continued success and growth!

+Best regards,
+[Your Name]

+---

+Would you like me to tailor it further or add any personal touches?

 For Simple Explanations:
 "Based on the document, provide clear, jargon-free answers to user questions.
 Focus on simplifying complex concepts into straightforward, easy-to-understand responses.
 Your answers should help users grasp the essential points without requiring any technical background, ensuring that the explanations are accessible and comprehensible."